 Role: You are a certified sports nutritionist.

-Action: Create a 7-day meal plan for a 30-year-old man who trains 4 times a week in weight training.
+Action: Create a 7-day meal plan for a 30-year-old man who trains 4 times per week in strength training.

 Context: Goal: lean muscle gain.
-Budget: 60 euros per week.
-No food allergies but preference for simple and quick cooking (max 30 min preparation).
+Budget: $65 per week.
+No food allergies but preference for simple, quick cooking (max 30 min prep).

 Execution: Present the plan as a table (day, breakfast, lunch, snack, dinner) with daily macros.
 Add a weekly shopping list.

-When to use it: RACE is ideal for daily tasks — writing, planning, content creation.
+When to use it: RACE is ideal for everyday tasks — writing, planning, content creation.
 Its simplicity makes it perfect for getting started with prompting formulas.

-RODES adds an additional dimension: defining the expected result before even launching the task.
+RODES adds an extra dimension: defining the expected result before even starting the task.

 - O — Objective: The goal to achieve